manishholla/enable-socketcan-functionality-in-wsl/README.md

-# Enable SocektCAN functionality in WSL
+# Enable SocketCAN functionality in WSL

 This tutorial will give a brief walkthrough to enable SocketCAN functionality in WSL.
 To be specific I am using WSL2 with Ubuntu image and this is the system details: